If you made any changes in Pure these will be visible here soon.

 Overview

-I am a vascular physiologist at the Maternal and Fetal Health Research Centre.
-Since my doctoral studies, my main research interests have focused on maternal vascular signalling throughout gestation and on the role of materno-placental interactions in determining fetal outcomes, in both human and animal models.
-As a post-doc, I studied the effects of dietary nitrate and polyphenols and, more recently, of antihypertensive therapies in high-risk pregnancies.
-I am interested in developing novel technologies (on-Chip model) for toxicology testing in pregnancy and understand the effects of maternal drug prescription on fetal health.
-My research goal is to contribute to improve both maternal and fetal health.
+During my doctoral studies, my main research interests have focused on maternal vascular signalling throughout gestation and on the role of materno-placental interactions in determining fetal outcomes, in both human and animal models.
+During my post-doc, I studied the effects of maternal dietary nitrate and polyphenols, and of antihypertensive therapies in high-risk pregnancies on fetal growth.
+More recently, I have expanded my interests in the development of novel on-Chip technologies for toxicology testing in pregnancy.

 Qualifications